TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomTypoScript.rst

 So these are the "objects" and "properties" you have chosen to offer to your users of the plug-in.
-This reference defines *what information makes sense* to put into the TypoScript field (semantically), because you will program your application to use this information as needed.
+This reference defines *what information makes sense* to put into the `TypoScript`:pn: field (semantically), because you will program your application to use this information as needed.